martinring/cobra/README.md

 The difference in the two lines is just their meaning in the source file.

-Again the syntax for haskell and isabelle is analogous:
+Again the syntax for Haskell and Isabelle is analogous:

 ```haskell
 fibs = {-(-}undefined{-|0 : 1 : zipWith (+) fibs (tail fibs))-}